starc007/Image-compression/readme.md

 1. The tool scans the input directory and all its subdirectories for supported image formats.
 2. Each image is resized if its dimensions exceed the maximum allowed (currently set to 1280 pixels for the longest side).
 3. JPEG images are compressed using the specified quality setting.
+4. PNG images are optimized using oxipng for lossless compression.
-4. Other formats are resized (if necessary) and saved with their original format.
+5. Other formats are resized (if necessary) and saved with their original format.
-5. The compressed images are saved in the output directory, maintaining the original folder structure.
+6. The compressed images are saved in the output directory, maintaining the original folder structure.
+7. The tool uses parallel processing to compress multiple images simultaneously, improving performance on multi-core systems.

 ## Supported Formats